tuohybuoy/BI_Guardrails_Project/README.md

 This Percentage Bar Chart Tool uses four closely-related attributes to make these determinations:
 * *Sample size:* how many students does an instructor or group of instructors have?
 * *Effect size:* how big or small is the grade difference between one instructor and others?
-* *Statistical Significance:* how likely is the difference to be a false positive?
+* *Statistical Significance:* if two instructors award grades essentially the same way, how likely is it that we'll see a single difference large enough to lead us to the opposite conclusion?
 The typically-applied cutoff is 5%.
 * *Statistical Power:* if an instructor has N students, what's the minimum chance that we could successfully identify a real grade difference of a certain size?
 Typical cutoffs for this likelihood are 80%, 90% and 95%.

 (A rule of thumb: the smaller the difference between instructors, the more grades are required to identify the difference with a high degree of certainty).